Service-Learning Questions & Answers

 A non-profit organization is formed for the purpose of serving a public or mutual benefit other than the pursuit or accumulation of profits for owners or investors.
 If you’re unsure whether or not an organization is non-profit, contact the Center for Service-Learning and Civic Engagement, and the staff can further assist you.

 Question 6: Are there any deadlines?

 Yes.
 There are deadlines throughout the term, and it is crucial to adhere to them.
 Make sure all deadlines for individual instructors are met, as well as the deadlines set by the Center for Service-Learning and Civic Engagement.
-View the Deadlines & Events Calendar for more information.
+View the Deadlines and Events Calendar for more information.
 It is also important to set a realistic timeline for yourself so you can minimize stress and fully enjoy the Service-Learning experience.

-Question 7: Can students volunteer with local, state and national government entities?
+Question 7: Can students volunteer with local, state, and national government entities?

 Yes.
 If students are motivated by this field, we encourage them to visit the Center for Service-Learning and Civic Engagement so we can assist them in getting the most out of their Service-Learning experiences.

 Question 8: What is the difference between the course option for extra credit and the 4th/5th credit option?